DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/02/23- v0.369**
  * Updated mobile combat UI, should be more compat and less messy
  * Updated progress bar text color
+ * Improve time sync mechanic
+ * Fix typo on crafting recipe

 ### **2021/02/22- v0.359**
  * New Items `Experience Shard [mining/Scavange/Medical Science/ammo crafting/printing skill]` same as normal `Experince Shard` but for other levels